svillagomez/codtober-fest/README.md

 **Client-oriented approach:**
 Your ability to effectively respond to the client’s needs.

 At the end of the code challenge, there will be a show & tell for the judges.
-Be prepared to *pitch* your idea to them and why yours is the best solution.
+Be prepared to *pitch* your idea to them and explain why yours is the best solution.

 So, what are you waiting for?
 Are you up for the challenge?